adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Eleventy is billed as the “simpler static site generator”, and was created as a zero-config JavaScript alternative to Jekyll.
+                      Eleventy is billed as the 'simpler static site generator', and was created as a zero-config JavaScript alternative to Jekyll.
 It has a growing reputation for its ease of use: it works well with existing project files and multiple